jyothsnagrace/US_Covid19_vaccine_stats/README.md

 ## Future work
 This Framework can be used at global scale and can include additional virus vaccination data.
 Adding more criteria in Visualizations can provide understanding of vaccination dynamics.
 This promotes an equitable vaccine distribution and reduces racial and ethnic disparities in vaccination.
+Also, work on the session state capturing sidebar input values across multiple pages.